MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 ### Education

-On one hand bots provide an innovative interaction tool between a company and its customers.
-On the other hand they could potentially provide a backdoor entry for hackers to tamper with a company's website.
+On one hand, bots provide an innovative interaction tool between a company and its customers.
+On the other hand, they could potentially provide a backdoor entry for hackers to tamper with a company's website.

 Therefore, companies must assure that its developers understand that bot security is very important, like all aspects of website security that makes harder for hackers to compromise the site.